What is the Practice of Intuitive Eating?

 Every time you experience symbolic hunger, you have an opportunity to decode your food cravings, find their meaning, and discover what truly nourishes you.
 If while learning this process, you need to eat even though you are not hungry, following the above techniques will help you to eat less and enjoy it more.
 In the personal consultations, great insights are usually realized, which inspires a positive attitude toward food cravings as a vehicle for lasting change and begins the process of eliminating disordered eating behaviors.
 Are their other techniques that I can do to heighten my intuitive abilities?

 Present Time Practice is helpful, as you notice where your attention is focused when you become quiet.
-Intuition only comes through in present time.
-Creating health only happens in present time.
+Intuition only comes through in the present time.
+Creating health only happens in the present time.
 And present time practice helps us to move our attention from our head, and into our heart, when intuition comes through, in the body.

 Another very simple way to achieve this is to eat with your non-dominant hand.
 This technique not only mechanically slows you down, it inherently puts you more in touch with your intuition by making more of a “right-brain” connection-the creative, intuitive, feeling, connection to the body.
 Eating with the non-dominant hand is a way of practicing “mindful eating”, keeping you in present time, more intuitive, and helps you to eat just the right amount of food with reverence, enjoyment and relaxation.